Hello, I’m Aimee

 Dale – The Handyman

-Dale is Aimee’s husband and comes in very handy around the studio.
-He’s always there with whatever is needed – studio repairs, heavy lifting, a helping hand, a listening ear, a cuddly unicorn – you can count on Dale to take care of it.
+Dale comes in very handy around the studio.
+He’s always there with whatever is needed – studio repairs, heavy lifting, a helping hand – you can count on Dale to take care of it.
 Without him, none of this would be possible.

-C&C wouldn’t be the same without our faithful friend, Remmy.
-He’s always happy to come to work and cheers everyone up with his cuddles and wags.
+C&C won’t be the same without our faithful friend, Remmy, who we lost suddenly in August 2022.
+He was always happy to come to work and cheered everyone up with his cuddles and wags.